coopTilleuls/template-sync/README.md

 2. The only mandatory argument is the GitHub or gitlab URL of your template.
 E.g. `./template-sync.sh https://github.com/dunglas/symfony-docker`.
 If you want to synchronize your project with a specific version of the template, you can specify the commit you are targeting by adding `--commit=SHA`.
+⚠️ Not yet working with monorepo

-3. In case some files are renamed or moved in the template history, you can modify the threshold where git thinks two files are identical.
+4. In case some files are renamed or moved in the template history, you can modify the threshold where git thinks two files are identical.
 Default value for this script is 20% (git's default value is 50%).
 E.g. `./template-sync.sh https://github.com/dunglas/symfony-docker --threshold=30`

-4. You can run the script in debug mode by adding the `--debug` flag.
+5. You can run the script in debug mode by adding the `--debug` flag.

-5. If for any reason you are not satisfied with the result of the script you just have to run `git cherry-pick --abort` to rollback before the execution of the script.
+6. If for any reason you are not satisfied with the result of the script you just have to run `git cherry-pick --abort` to rollback before the execution of the script.

 *Created by [Emmanuel Barat](https://github.com/mano-lis) and [Raphael Marchese](https://github.com/Raphael-Marchese)*